antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 As a human, picking up these vocal differences during the first pass is difficult.

 ## Speech Preprocessing
-MFCCs represent human hearing being more sensitive to lower frequencies, which allows speech characteristics to be easier to recognize.
+MFCCs are a representation of human hearing being more sensitive to lower frequencies, which allows speech characteristics to be easier to recognize.
 These are represented in the mel-frequency scale that is linearly spaced below 1000 Hz and logarithmicly spaced above 1000 Hz.
 The process for computing the MFCCs is shown in Figure A1.